Building a CPT Modifier Validation Matrix for Automated Claim Scrubbing

 Matrix Architecture & Memory Optimization

 Storing modifier rules as flat CSVs or relational tables introduces unacceptable latency during batch scrubbing.
 Instead, implement a tiered in-memory structure using frozenset-based exclusion groups and dict-based inclusion matrices.
 For a typical RCM pipeline processing 50,000+ line items daily, loading the entire CMS NCCI PTP (Procedure-to-Procedure) and MUE (Medically Unlikely Edits) tables into RAM requires careful serialization.
-Use orjson for fast deserialization and __slots__ in dataclasses to eliminate per-instance __dict__ overhead.
-This approach aligns directly with the memory-conscious design principles outlined in the Core Architecture & X12/Code Set Standards framework.

 from typing import Dict, Set, Tuple, FrozenSet, List, Optional, Any